Prabh810/Photo-Gallery/README.md

 # Photo Gallery
-I have created a web pages i.e. photo gallery web page in which when you hover on a photo then it will expand.
+I have created photo gallery web page in which when you hover on a photo then it will expand.